Finding a Job

 FWS jobs are very plentiful and there are almost always more jobs than there are students to fill them.
 If you are not hired for the first FWS job don't be discouraged, try another.
 There are FWS jobs that will fit almost anyone's schedule, skills, and interests.
 In the rare situation that you are not hired after several attempts, feel free to contact Student Financial Services for assistance.

 Yes!
 Students who are not eligible for FWS can still work on-campus in jobs that are open and available to all students, not just FWS.
 These jobs are most commonly referred to as Belmont Student Employment (BSE) positions and are funded entirely by the department/university.
 BSE students can find and apply for jobs year round.
 BSE students will also need to complete the hiring paperwork (I-9, W-4, and Direct Deposit enrollment form) at Belmont Central upon hiring.

 Yes, FWS earnings are considered taxable income.
 However, you are FICA tax exempt.
 The Payroll Department will send each student a W-2 by January 31st each year highlighting their earned income and taxes paid.
 Unlike the money you earn from non-FWS employment positions, your earnings will not be used to determine your financial need when filing the FAFSA the following year.

 When completing your Free Application for Federal Student Aid (FAFSA) for the next academic school year, you will be asked to report FWS earnings.
 The U.S. Department of Education excludes these earnings from your total earned income when determining your financial need.
 This is a major benefit of having and using your FWS award.

-Student Financial Services is located on the 1st floor in Freeman Hall.
+Student Financial Services is located on the 1st floor in the Gabhart Student Center.
 You may either visit SFS in person, contact them via telephone (615-460-6403), or contact Valez Thornton, the Federal Work-Study Counselor by e-mail at email@example.com